Our 2 in 1 waterproof jacket in Ventile and Climashield

 Here, the two cords on each side allow you to adjust the “height” of the hood.

-2. A raglan fitting on the shoulders
+2. A raglan assembly at the shoulders

-If you look at the shoulder in profile you see that there is no seam on the shoulder.
+If you look at the shoulder in profile, you see that there is no seam on the shoulder.

 You can clearly see the raglan seam on the back in this photo.
 And that gives you a good idea of the length of this jacket!